 Invest and build more homeless shelters which provide wrap-around services.
 Federal spending on homelessness currently gets disbursed through four main organizations: the U.S. Department of Housing and Urban Development (HUD), Department of Veterans Affairs, Department of Education, and the Department of Health and Human Services.
 We need to boost the federal spending to these departments to create more homeless shelters that provide wrap-around services to individuals and families so they can become sustainable and contribute back to society.
 Additionally, I will properly review HUD and the Housing Voucher Program and its practices to ensure landlords are held accountable for providing adequate habitable space to all tenants.

 Child poverty.
-In 2018, it was reported that over 300,000 children in Indiana were living in poverty.
-Compare that with the 11.9 million in poverty in the entire U.S. reported in 2020.
-Upon my election to the U.S. Senate, I intend to demand annual reports on child poverty from an already existing group and/or entity focused on this type of thing.
-From there, we develop a plan to combat child poverty via expanding existing programs that encourage work and provide direct assistance.
+Over 300,000 children in Indiana are living in poverty.
+Can you imagine?
+Compare that with the 12+ million in poverty in the entire U.S. Upon my election to the U.S. Senate, I intend to demand annual reports on child poverty from an already existing group and/or entity focused on this.
+From there, we will develop a plan to combat child poverty via expanding existing programs that encourage work and provide direct assistance.
 In the meantime, we increase the earned income tax credit, and child and dependent care tax credits for working families, expand housing vouchers and SNAP (Supplemental Nutritional Assistance Program).

 Rental rate regulation.
 No landlord should be able to increase rent without proper reason and justification, and even in doing so, it should be done carefully and according to a set standard for fairness.
-Right now, as it stands, without a local ordinance, there is no real limit or uniformity to the amount landlords can legally raise rent prices across the country.
+Right now, as it stands, without a local ordinance, there is no real limit or uniformity to the amount landlords can legally raise rent prices.
+This must change.
 Without a law in place, landlords can double, triple, and even quadruple their rental rates.
-As a future member of the senate, I promise to deeply address this issue and the national impact for the purposes of introducing legislation which protects tenants.
+As a future member of the senate, I promise to address this issue and the national impact for the purposes of introducing legislation which protects tenants.

-As nearly ⅓ of Americans continue to be without health insurance with no plan in sight, we must work with the Healthcare Industry providers and insurers to reduce costs and make things affordable for now.
+As nearly ⅓ of Americans continue to be without health insurance with no plan in sight, we must work with the Healthcare Industry providers and insurers to reduce costs and make things affordable.
 As a legislator, I will work hard with the leaders in the industry and partner with community nonprofits to ensure homeless and low-income individuals receive the medical care they need.

 As a future senator, rest assured I will support the Food and Nutrition Service of the United States Department of Agriculture for the purposes of ensuring that those who truly need food stamps can get them.
 In the 1960s, President Lyndon B. Johnson began the war on poverty to measure and eradicate it.
 During his inaugural address, Johnson called for “the richest nation on earth” to win the war on poverty by assisting American families with incomes too small to meet their basic needs.
 This War on Poverty created robust welfare programs which I believe should be maintained and supported.